 Arriving at a time of sweeping social change, Linda Lindsey’s new edition of Gender: Sociological Perspectives adheres to its legacy as the most comprehensive text incorporating groundbreaking intersectional research and explaining gender issues from a variety of sociological perspectives.
 The sociological backdrop is enriched as Lindsey captures the work of scholars in various disciplines and highlights how gender activism unfolds across the globe.
 It is refreshing to see balanced global material reflecting gendered reality through divergent cultural lenses in both the developed and developing world.
 Lindsey skillfully interweaves multiple critiques of explanations for potentially polarizing issues related to gender, such as biological beliefs about gender, veiling customs, sexual harassment in education and the workplace, religious views of gender, patriarchy, and political misogyny.
 This seventh edition of Gender: Sociological Perspectives effectively harvests a remarkable amount of current challenging material and presents it in accessible ways to engage students in meaningful conversations about gender.
 I greatly appreciate the thoughtful and rigorous content in this superb volume.

-Mehrangiz Najafizadeh, Co-Editor of Women of Asia: Globalization, Development, and Gender Equity
+Mehrangiz Najafizadeh, Professor of Sociology, University of Kansas, Co-Editor of Women of Asia: Globalization, Development, and Gender Equity, 2019

 Linda Lindsey’s latest edition of Gender: Sociological Perspectives comes to us at an amazingly critical moment in time.
 Amid the ever-evolving social awakening to deeply embedded gender obstacles, as well as the chaos of a global pandemic, this text provides a balanced, empirical lens through which we can see gender clearly.
 Lindsey’s comprehensive approach embraces all the essential components needed for a genuine understanding of the intersectionality of gender with race, SES, and all other social categories that define "our place" in society and the world.
 Gender: Sociological Perspectives, 7th edition, enlightens students and instructors alike, while setting the stage for relevant, robust discussions on where we have been, where we are, and where we are going.
 I am excited about and grateful for this timely, insightful text.